-A new, energy-efficient central air conditioner can help you save money off monthly utility bills.
+A new, energy-efficient central air conditioner can help you reduce monthly utility bills.
 In fact, a new air conditioner uses about 30 percent to 50 percent less energy than models manufactured in the mid-1970s and 20 percent to 40 percent less energy than models manufactured just 10 years ago.

 If you’re considering buying a new central air conditioner, it’s important to understand how one should be properly installed.
 After all, a new, energy-efficient central air conditioner isn’t cheap, and when it comes to the performance, lifespan and energy efficiency of your air conditioner, quality installation is just as important as the actual air conditioner itself.
 In fact, a brand new, energy-efficient air conditioner that’s improperly installed can perform as poorly as the old model youre looking to replace.

 When you’re having a new air conditioner installed, make sure your contractor performs the following procedures: